Breed Motorcycle Club: Organizational structure

 The Breed Motorcycle Club was led by an executive board, consisting of chapter presidents, which determined club policy.
 The executive board was ultimately headed by a national president.
 Each club chapter consisted of a president, vice-president, treasurer, secretary and sergeant-at-arms.
 Membership of the club was restricted to white males who would first serve a prospecting period before being voted in and awarded their colors.
-Prospective members were required to carry out illegal activities, such as car theft and armed robbery, and turn over the proceeds of these crime to the club.
+Prospective members were required to carry out illegal activities, such as car theft and armed robbery, and turn over the proceeds of these crimes to the club.
 In addition to regional chapters, the Breed also operated a nomad chapter, made up of members not bound by geographical location, which served as an elite element within the club.

 The club's insignia consisted of a Betsy Ross flag with a Breed banner above.
 This insignia would be sewn onto the back of a sleeveless denim cutoff jacket, which was forbidden from being washed.
 Various other patches, including a "1%" patch, would also be worn.